 The altitude of the project area is between 1,600m and 1,765m above sea level.
 The climate is temperate with annual rainfall averaging about 150cm.

 Tulu Kapi is located approximately 360km due west of Ethiopia’s capital, Addis Ababa.
-A main road to Addis Ababa is within 12km of Tulu Kapi and is being sealed with asphalt during 2014.
-Power lines on the main electricity grid are within 40km of the project.
+A main road to Addis Ababa is within 12km of Tulu Kapi and power lines on the main electricity grid are within 40km of the project.

 The Tulu Kapi region has typical greenstone type geology which is characterized by prominent hills of intrusive rocks and deeply incised valleys containing metasediments and metavolcanic rocks.